 Impressive gorges, remote villages, ancient sites and secluded beaches are just some of the impressive sights you’ll see while exploring Heraklion on foot.

-Finding affordable accommodation in a city as big as this Cretan city can be a bit of a challenge.
+Finding value-for-money accommodation in a city as big as Heraklion can be a bit of a challenge.

 Here are a few suggestions on where to stay in Heraklion, Greece.

 Budget Hotels in Heraklion

 Sofia’s House: This family-run hotel is a favorite for its clean, modern rooms and signature customer service.
 The hostel also serves really good breakfast, and there’s also a pool for you to take a dip on a hot day.
 You can also head out to the beach, which is 5 minutes away.
 Heraklion and the main airport are just under 15 minutes away by car.

 Private House Heraklion: If you like to stay close to the airport, this apartment is a great option for you.
 The apartment is located on the main road, which is lined with bakeries, supermarkets, and taverns.
 Families appreciate the fact the apartment is spacious and comfortable and has a lot of toys to keep the kids occupied.

 Mid-Range Hotels in Heraklion

 Heraklion Countryside House: Past guests think this is one of the best value-for-money properties near Heraklio Town.
 This minimalist, self-sufficient apartment comes with a patio and an outdoor area perfect for a barbecue party.
 You may need to rent a car to reach this place, but it’s accessible to popular attractions and the airport.